hazypaint/frontend-nanodegree-arcade-game/README.md

 Starting score is 2 points.
 If score is 0, the game is over.

-Deaching 10, 20, 30 or 40 points, the enemy speed increases accordingly.
+Reaching 10, 20, 30 or 40 points, the enemy speed increases accordingly.

-Students should use this rubric: https://www.udacity.com/course/viewer#!/c-ud015/l-3072058665/m-3072588797

-for self-checking their submission.
+To start the game click on index.html and enjoy the game!